Left restriction monoids from left $E$-completions: Connection with the Zappa-Sz e p product

 \section{Connection with the Zappa-Sz\'{e}p product}

-At this point it is worth noting that one could use an inductive $E$-monoid $S$ to define a semidirect product in the usual way, since $S$ acts on the semilattice $E$.
+At this point it is worth noting that one could use an inductive $E$-monoid $S$ to define a semidirect product in the usual way, since $S$ acts on the semilattice $E$ by \ref{m2}, \ref{m4} and (M5).
 Thus, we could define, for all $(e,s),(f,t)\in E\times S$,

 and the result is well-known to be a proper left restriction semigroup which we call $P(E,S)$ here; see \cite{manes} for example.
 This is different to our definition of both domain and multiplication in $Rest(E,S)$, and the underlying set is all of $E\times S$.
 However, we do have the following.